THE "BEELINER" SCHOOL TRAIN

 Beeliner

-When I was a child, I lived on Dutch Ridge and missed riding this train by a couple of years.
-Later, moving to Charleston I saw the train gliding along on the NYC Railroad right in front of my house on Smith Street.
-It was parked for the longest time there in the mid to late fifties (I've lost track of time) and then it was gone.
+When I was a child, I lived on Dutch Ridge and missed riding this train because we moved back to Charleston.
+I saw the train gliding along on the NYC Railroad right in front of my house on Smith Street.
+It parked for the longest time there off Broad Street in the early to late fifties (I've lost track of time) and then it was gone.
 I heard many older people talking about riding this train for years afterwards.
+The train , the route, and the people have become an obsession with me.

 Beeliner